LeAnn Rimes Slays In Plunging Floral Dress As She Showcases Her Impressive Vocals

 In the video, LeAnn belts out a tune while holding a microphone in her hand.
 She rocked a white gown with a purple, blue, green, and red floral print on it.
 The dress boasted a plunging neckline that flaunted the singer’s ample cleavage.
 The ensemble also showcased her tiny waist and toned arms as she accessorized with multiple gold chains around her neck.

-Rimes wore her long, blonde hair parted down the middle and styled in loose curls that fell down her back and rippled over her shoulders.
+Rimes wore her long, blond hair parted down the middle and styled in loose curls that fell down her back and rippled over her shoulders.
 She added a full face of makeup in the clip, which included darkened eyebrows, long lashes, and heavy pink blush on her cheeks.
 She added a shimmering highlighter on her face and a dark pink color on her lips to complete the glam look.

-Of course, LeAnn’s followers absolutely loved new post, and gushed over the singer’s strong vocals and gorgeous good looks in the comment section of the post.
+Of course, LeAnn’s followers absolutely loved the new post and gushed over the singer’s strong vocals and gorgeous good looks in the comments section of the post.

 “Lovely song,” one of Rimes’ Instagram followers wrote.